alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 claims about the absolute odds, just the relative ones.)
 For this post I only need a narrower version of that
 claim: that the first system is much more likely to be *supervisable* than the second.
-In general, LLM text that is more imitative of human text doesn't mean it processes things the same way humans do, but I'd believe it's more correlated or similar to human methods.
+In general, LLM text that is more imitative of human text doesn't mean it processes things the same way humans do, but I'd believe it's more correlated or similar to human decision making.
 See ["The Case for CoT Unfaithfulness is Overstated"](https://www.lesswrong.com/posts/HQyWGE2BummDCc2Cx/the-case-for-cot-unfaithfulness-is-overstated) for further thoughts on this line.
 Chain-of-thoughts can be fake, but right now they're not too fake.

 In contrast, if your system is mostly  RL based, then, man, who knows.
-You are putting a lot of faith into the sturdiness of your reward function.
+You are putting a lot of faith into the sturdiness of your reward function and your data fully specifying your intentions.
 (Yes I know DPO-style implicit reward functions are a thing, I don't think they change the difficulty of the problem.)
 In my mind, the reason a lot of RLHF has worked is because the KL regularization to a supervised learning baseline is really effective at keeping things on rails, and so far we've only needed to guide LLMs in shallow ways.
-Basically I broadly agree with the [Andrej Karpathy rant that RLHF is barely RL](https://x.com/karpathy/status/1821277264996352246).
+I broadly agree with the [Andrej Karpathy rant that RLHF is barely RL](https://x.com/karpathy/status/1821277264996352246).

 So, although o1 is exciting, I find it exciting in a slightly worrying way.
 This was exacerbated after anecdotal [reports of weird tokens appearing in the summarized chain-of-thought](https://www.reddit.com/r/ChatGPT/comments/1ffdz5g/weird_message_appearing_in_the_thoughts_of/),